withbelay/style/Style/Frontend/index.md

 - Make sure to read up on UIKitten for how to automatically apply specific styles to common elements like `<Text />` and `<Button />`

-- Use UIKitten StyleSheets for CSS, don't inline styles unless you need them to be programatically defined
+- Use UIKitten StyleSheets for CSS, don't inline styles unless you need them to be programmatically defined

 ## UIKitten